-The case was the first in which a North Korean spy ``has successfully disguised himself as a foreigner for such a long time,″ the agency said in a televised news conference.
+The case is the first in which a North Korean spy ``has successfully disguised himself as a foreigner for such a long time,″ the agency said in a televised news conference.

-His case was referred to prosecutors today for indictment.
-Under Korean law, Chung can be sentenced to death.
+His case was referred to prosecutors Monday for indictment.
+Under South Korean law, Chung can be sentenced to death.
 North and South Korea fought a bloody war in the early 1950s and remain technically at war.

-In a videotaped confession shown during the news conference, Chung said he was born as an ethnic Korean in China and graduated from Beijing University, majoring in Arabic.
+In a videotaped confession shown during the news conference, Chung said he was an ethnic Korean born in China and graduated from Beijing University, majoring in Arabic.